Top Picks

 Sometimes simple is best.

-And the Perfect Butt (aside from perhaps it’s name) achieves simple with a bare-bones simple design concept: just pick the right size wheel and have a sharp pencil inserted.
+And the Perfect Butt (aside from perhaps its name) achieves simplicity with a simple design concept: pick the right size wheel and have a sharp pencil inserted.

-This is a great pick-up for any cabinet installation or carpenter’s toolbox.
+This is an excellent pick-up for any cabinet installation or carpenter’s toolbox.

 Pros